 With luck the DREAM Act will die a lingering death, and the U.S.A. will have dodged a demographic bullet.
 And then next month it'll be the 112th Congress.
 They won't be able to make our Executive enforce the immigration laws, but at least they won't be passing bills to give us twenty million new citizens with scofflaw parents.

-05 — Pigford swill.
+05 — The Pigford mega-scam.
 More legislative news here from Washington, D.C.
 This is turning into a very legislative broadcast.
 Apologies to those of you who'd rather hear about Brad and Angelina or Derek Jeeter's contract — there will be full coverage another time.

 So what's this one?
 Well, Wednesday this week President Barack Obama signed into law H.R.
 4783, which pays compensation to black and Indian farmers who claim the Department of Agriculture discriminated against them back in the 1980s and 1990s.
 Payment to the black farmers is $1.25 billion, and that's on top of $1 billion paid out in a previous tranche 11 years ago.
 Payment to the Indians is $3.4 billion.

 All this comes under the mellifluous heading of "Pigford," after Timothy Pigford, a black farmer who filed one of the first lawsuits back in 1997.
 Pigford may be the biggest scam in U.S. history.
 I don't know why there hasn't been more of a fuss about it.

 You can start with Pigford's original case back in 1997.
 Pigford was a chronic litigator — assisted, of course, by battalions of Civil Rights lawyers.
 His claims of discrimination had been investigated at least three times, and a previous lawsuit of his had been dismissed "with prejudice," meaning he should never have been allowed to make another claim on the same grounds.
 He did, though, and the Clinton Department of Agriculture basically gave away the store.